tomwolanski/tomwolanski.github.io/content/posts/concurrency-conflicts-redis/index.md

 Redis script cache, however, has its eviction policies, and cannot quarantine that the script will be cached there forever.
 This is especially true when Redis is running as a cluster with multiple nodes that can be restarted. `StackExchange.Redis` handles this scenario without any manual interaction and inserts it back into the cache again.

-Let's see this in action by manually removing all scripts from the cache using `redis-cli`:
+Let's see this in action by manually removing all scripts from the cache using Redis CLI
 ```
 > script flush
 "OK"
 ```
 and attempt to call our endpoint again.

 What we will notice in the logs is that: